+Author contributions

-Author contributions.
-DC conceptualised the study design and collaborated to the writing of the initial draft.
-FU, AD, EM, and CM collected samples in Lecce and performed ED-XRF analysis and some of the data post-processing.
-AP collaborated on measurements of elements and on the writing of the initial draft.
-GC and MC performed the analysis with PIXE.
-EC, CC, and MF collected samples in Milan and performed ED-XRF analysis.
-SP and CP collected samples in Rome and performed ED-XRF analysis.
-NGS and EY performed ED-XRF analysis in Elche.
-All authors collaborated on the interpretation of results and read and commented on the final manuscript.
+DC conceptualized the study design and collaborated to the writing of the initial draft; FU, AD, EM, CM collected samples in Lecce and performed ED-XRF analysis and some of the data post-processing; AP collaborated to measurements of elements and to the writing of the initial draft; GC, MC performed the analysis with PIXE; EC, CC, MF collected samples in Milano and performed ED-XRF analysis; SP, CP collected samples in Rome and performed ED-XRF analysis; NGS, EY performed ED-XRF analysis in Elche.
+All authors collaborated to the interpretation of results, read and commented the final manuscript.

-Competing interests.
+Competing interests

 At least one of the (co-)authors is a member of the editorial board of Aerosol Research.
-The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.